ThomasAitken/scrapy-sessions/README.md

 ## Overview
 This library resolves at least three long-standing issues in Scrapy's session-management system that people have raised concerns about for years:
-1. Scrapy's sessions are a black box.
-They can't be exposed within a scrape and they can't be directly altered.
+1. Scrapy's sessions are effectively a black box.
+They are difficult to expose and alter within a scrape.
 2. Scrapy makes it very difficult to easily replace a session (and/or general 'profile') unilaterally across all requests that are scheduled or enqueued.
 This is important for engaging with websites that have session-expiry logic.
 3. Scrapy provides no native capability for maintaing distinct profiles (client identities) within a single scrape.